 When Apple first introduced the iPad, they changed the world — and turned tablets from fictional gadgets from the future into essential everyday companions.
 Tablets are everywhere nowadays and ready to run any app we want.
 They also come in just about every shape, size, and color you can imagine.

-That’s great news for affordability, but the tablet market has grown so crowded that it can sometimes be hard to tell the differences between the cream of the crop and the latest no-name tablet.
-Tablets have also evolved to become incredibly powerful; in some cases, they’re more powerful than an average laptop.
+That’s great news for affordability, but the tablet market has grown so crowded that telling the differences between the cream of the crop and the latest no-name tablet can present a challenge.
+Tablets have also evolved to become incredibly powerful.
+In some cases, they’re more powerful than an average laptop.

 Whether you’re looking for a tablet for casual use or one that can keep up with you and the work you do, we’ve got you covered.
 We have everything you need to know to find the tablet that’s perfect for you.